horrible-dong/TeamDETR/Team-DN-DETR/README.md

 ## Links

-Our Team DETR is based on the basic architecture of DAB-DETR and is flexible enough to be adapted to DAB-based DETRs.
+Our Team DETR is based on the basic architecture of DAB-DETR and is flexible enough to be adapted to DAB-based DETRs:
 - **DAB-DETR: Dynamic Anchor Boxes are Better Queries for DETR**
   Shilong Liu, Feng Li, Hao Zhang, Xiao Yang, Xianbiao Qi, Hang Su, Jun Zhu, Lei Zhang
   International Conference on Learning Representations (ICLR) 2022